 When you make a selection in an image in Photoshop, then paste the selection to another image or background, very often you’ll find (when it’s placed on a different colored background) a stubborn ring of pixels around your initial selection.
 This is known as an edge halo, fringing or matting.

 Here’s a fairly extreme example.
 The snail was selected on a white background and pasted onto the dark red background.
 We can clearly see the white halo.
 This sort of thing is a problem for web designers.
-If you want to have an object sitting on a colored background you need to remove that edge halo, but it’s close to impossible to do it well using an eraser, so how do you get rid of it ?
+If you want to have an object sitting on a colored background you need to remove that edge halo after you remove the background, but it’s close to impossible to do it well using an eraser, so how do you get rid of it ?
 Well as is often the case with Photoshop, there is more than one way to skin a cat.
 Here’s three options.

 1. Contract your selection